Shivamkanse2104/EduBridge/README.md

 4️⃣ Write clean, readable, and well-documented code
 5️⃣ Make meaningful commit messages
 6️⃣ Submit a Pull Request with a clear description
-7️⃣ Wait for Project Admin review before merge
+7️⃣ Wait for Project Admin review before merging

 ---